 Downtown Minneapolis workers, visitors and residents have access to mobility options including two rail lines that service more than 40 stations, the North Star Commuter Rail, affordable bus rides at 50 cents in the downtown zone or free rides along Nicollet, 16 parking ramps and metered curbside spaces, car sharing, bike lanes, scooters and trails.

 It takes approximately 20 minutes by car or 40 minutes by light rail to get to and from Minneapolis-Saint Paul International Airport from downtown Minneapolis.
 MSP serves 167 nonstop destinations, including 32 international and 135 domestics.

-Transit riders account for 157,000 trips to and from downtown on an average weekday.
+Transit riders account for approximately 150,000 trips to and from downtown on an average weekday.

 The Minneapolis skyway system is the largest, adjoining system of enclosed, second-level bridges in the world

 Three major bikeable greenways feed into the heart of downtown.
 Once there, riders have access to on-street bike routes on almost every other city block.
-2018 saw 1,500 dockless bikes released with 1,500 more expected in 2019.
+Nice Ride e-bikes arrived in July 2019.
 And the Mississippi River provides the opportunity to explore on the water and along the East and West River Parkways.